 They nodded.
 Tomas grinned, reaching for the hunting javelins over his shoulder.

 “Aron, with me.
 Marteinn, Tomas, go west.
 And shout when you throw, dammit!”

 The two men rushed to obey just as they heard the splash of the dredge hitting the water.
 Sigbjorn snorted and stepped away from the tree line.
 At this distance, he could discern their open helm faceguards and angled horns, rancorous grimaces on their beige faces.

 “Right back at you, cave faeners,” he uttered as he picked a target, reared back and hurled his rock.

 The payload sped through the air and struck the brow of a stoneguard who failed to raise his tower shield.
 Sigbjorn laughed at the agonizing, shaking yelp of his victim, and snatched another rock before dashing into the forest’s shadows.

 He heard them give pursuit with renewed vigor.
 Aron fell into step alongside, and Sigbjorn slowed to allow the youth to maintain pace.
 There was a snap of tree branches as the stone men entered the woods.

 Someone shouted.
 Something clanked.

 The varl counted his steps.
 One, two… and on the fifth, he turned.
-“Fire!”
+“Throw!”